Types of Internet Connections: Dial-Up to 5G Evolution

 Wireless is one of the types of internet connections that does not use cables or telephone lines.
 It uses radio signals to connect to the internet.

-It is always on and can be used from different places, but the speed may change depending on the location.
+For the most part, it is always on and can be used from different places, but the speed may vary depending on your location and signal strength.

 7. Cellular